 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 3 times during the year.
-The finance and audit responsibilities are included within the board of directors meetings and no seperate committee is set up for these responsibilities.
+The Board of Trustees has formally met 4 times during the year.
+The finance and audit responsibilities are included within the board of directors meetings and no separate committee is set up for these responsibilities.

-Although the Board has only met three times in the year, the Trust has set up a finance and audit sub-committee of the Board that now meets throughout the year and informs the Board.
+While the full Board has met four times in the year, the Trust has an established finance and audit committee of the Board that now meets throughout the year and informs the Board.
 As a result of these the Board maintains effective oversight of funds.
 The Finance team have monthly communication with the Finance, audit and risk committee.
 Who analyse the monthly management account and raise necessary questions monthly.
 Record of this communication is held by the finance team.
 The finance team also worked closely with this committee when producing the Budget to ensure that we were delivering an achievable budget.

-All meeting for the Academic year 2020-21 have been held virtual due to the pandemic.
-We have maintained regular contact through email, governance hub and virtual meetings.
-Covid had had an effect on the Trust once again this year through us not being able to meet face to face.
-We have also had some absences in the year not allowing us to meet for a fourth time.
-We have communicated with our Directors and Trustees throughout the year, updating them when submissions have been made.
-The internal scrutiny plan was shared with trustees at the beginning of the year and following all internal scrutiny reviews, the findings have been shared with with the Trustee on Governor Hub.
+Meetings held for the Academic year 2022-23 have been held as a hybrid of virtual and in-person due to the geographic constraints and availability.
+Trustees have maintained regular contact through email, the online platform GovernorHub and virtual meetings.
+Communication with Directors and Members has been maintained throughout the year, updating them when submissions have been made.
+The internal scrutiny plan was shared with trustees at the beginning of the year and following all internal scrutiny reviews, the findings have been shared with the Trustees on GovernorHub.